students gathered

 Why study this subject?

-As a Social Worker, you’ll work with complex situations and learn to balance tensions between care and control.
+As a Social Worker, you’ll work with complex situations and learn how to balance tensions between care and control.
 You’ll also engage in relationship-based practice whilst fulfilling the expectations of your employer.

 The choice to become a Social Worker shouldn’t be taken lightly.
 We welcome students who are committed to their future career and determined to make a difference to the lives of others.